nuel-solutions/sample-aws-security-incident-response-integrations/documentation/JIRA/JIRA.md

 3. **Jira Issue Type**:
    - The integration creates issues with the "Task" issue type by default
    - This is configured as a constant in the integration code

-## Setup and Configuration

-For detailed information on setup, configuration, and deployment steps, please refer to the [Jira Troubleshooting Guide](JIRA_TROUBLESHOOTING.md).

-## Troubleshooting and Validation

-For detailed information on outputs, validation, troubleshooting, and security considerations, please refer to the [Jira Troubleshooting Guide](JIRA_TROUBLESHOOTING.md).

 ## Frequently Asked Questions